Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/04/converting-markdown-files-to-pdf-in-github-actions.md

 - ` md-to-pdf --stylesheet "../theme/style.css"` convert that text into a pdf, using our stylesheet
 - `> ../_output/result.pdf` save the result in a PDF called “result.pdf” in the “\_output” folder

-Here it is as it will appear in the action:
+Here it is as it will appear in the GitHub Action:

 ```bash
 for f in *.md; do cat $f; echo; done | md-to-pdf --stylesheet "../theme/style.css" > ../_output/blue-paper.pdf
 ```

-That’s all the important commands detailed, let’s look at it all put together.
+That’s all the important commands detailed.
+Next you'll find the complete script.

 ## The full action

-The full action is below, you’ll see we are using the standard checkout step to grab the repo and the standard upload-artefact step to store the output.
+The full GitHub Action script is below.
+You’ll see we are using the standard checkout step to grab the repo and the standard upload-artefact step to store the output.

-There is also a little extra logging included to help you work out if you are in the right place, and the expected files are hanging around.
+A little extra logging is included to help you work out if you are in the right place and the expected files are hanging around.

 ```yaml
 name: convert